BDC Hamburger Icon

 TipBottom line

 Probationary periods are customary for new hires.
-However, they can also be instituted for current employees that are promoted to a new position and for current employees that are experiencing decreased performance in their present position.
+However, they can also be instituted for recently promoted employees and employees experiencing a decreased performance.

 Cons